alesssia/YAMP/README.md

 - the ChocoPhlAn and UniRef databases, that can be downloaded directly by HUMAnN2, as explained [here](https://bitbucket.org/biobakery/humann2/wiki/Home#markdown-header-5-download-the-databases);
 - [optional] a phylogenetic tree used by QIIME to compute a set of alpha-diversity measures (see [here](http://qiime.org/scripts/alpha_diversity.html) for details).

+You can find an example of the folders layouts in this [wiki](https://github.com/alesssia/YAMP/wiki/Folders-layout-example) page.

 ## Usage